Jamaica Center–Parsons/Archer station: Infrastructure

-West of the station, both levels feature diamond crossovers.
-The upper level's crossover is just west of the platform, while the lower level is halfway between this station and Sutphin Boulevard–Archer Avenue.
+West of the station, both levels feature diamond crossovers, which are halfway between this station and Sutphin Boulevard–Archer Avenue.

 The tracks on both levels extend past the station for possible future extensions, but are currently used for storage.
 On the lower level, they continue one train length of about 480 ft and end at bumper blocks at 160th Street; they were originally planned to extend as far as Merrick Boulevard.
 This was a planned extension toward 190th Street–Hollis Avenue (near the Hollis LIRR station).
 Where the lower level tracks end, there is a provision for a diamond crossover switch at the end of the tunnel (under 160th Street).
 On the upper level, the tracks extend around 2,000 ft or just over 3 train lengths of about 600 ft, curving south under the LIRR Atlantic Branch 60 ft below ground.
 They then run under 160th Street within the York College campus and end at bumper blocks near Tuskegee Airmen Way (formerly South Road).
 This was the site of the line's original groundbreaking in 1973.
 The plan was for this line to use the LIRR Locust Manor Branch (Atlantic) ROW and run to Springfield Boulevard or Rosedale LIRR station.
 Where the upper level tracks stub end, there is a provision for a portal to go outside if the line going to Southeastern Queens is ever built.
 The tunnel was originally planned to curve west towards the Atlantic ROW just north of Liberty Avenue, running underneath the York College Athletic Field.

 East of the upper-level platform, a Central Instrument Room (753CIR) is located deep in the tunnel on track D2A (upper level) bench wall.

 East of the station, next to the D1A tail track on the upper level, the tunnel catwalk structure widens, and the track curves south along with the D2A track.
 Where the catwalk structure ends, there is a stairway to the lower level tail tracks.

 Ridership

 In 2018, the station had 10,681,269 boardings, making it the 27th most used station in the -station system.
-This amounted to an average of 922,959 passengers per weekday.
+This amounted to an average of 36,368 passengers per weekday.